How to unsend an email: What you need to do if you’ve sent one by mistake.

 Here’s how:

-1. Click the settings icon (the cog) in the top right corner of the screen.
+1. Click the settings icon (the cog) in the top right corner of the screen

-2. Select ‘see all settings’.
+2. Select ‘See all settings’

-3. Find ‘undo send’ and select a cancellation period – 5, 10, 20 or 30 seconds.
+3. Find ‘Undo send’ and select a cancellation period – 5, 10, 20 or 30 seconds

-4. Select ‘save changes’.
+4. Select ‘Save changes’.

 Unsend in Outlook.

-If you use Outlook, you can choose to turn on the ‘undo send’ feature, which delays sending emails for a set period.
+If you use Outlook, you can choose to turn on the ‘Undo send’ feature, which delays sending emails for a set period.

 Here’s how:

-2. Click ‘Mail’ then ‘Compose and reply’.
+2. Click ‘Mail’ then ‘Compose and reply’

 3. Select ‘Undo send’ then pick a delay period of either 5 or 10 seconds.

-Recall in Outlook.
+Recall and delete unread copies in Outlook.

 While unsending an email essentially deletes it before it’s sent, recall pulls it back from the recipient’s inbox.
-This feature is available in Outlook, but this usually only works if the person you’re emailing is in your organisation and is using the same email client.
+This feature is available in Outlook, but it usually only works if the person you’re emailing is in your organisation and is using the same email client.
 This means, unfortunately, that it’s useful for internal emails gone wrong – but not for customer-facing messages.

 Here’s how to use recall:

-1. Navigate to your ‘sent’ folder and open the email you want to recall.
+1. Navigate to your ‘Sent’ folder and open the email you want to recall

-2. Click ‘File > Info > Message Resend and recall > Recall this message.
+2. Click ‘File > Info > Message Resend and Recall > Recall this message

-3. Choose from ‘Delete unread copies of this message’ and ‘Delete unread copies and replace with a new message’.
+3. Choose from ‘Delete unread copies of this message’ and ‘Delete unread copies and replace with a new message’

-4. Select ‘Tell me if recall succeeds or fails’ to get a rundown of who has already opened the message.
+4. Select ‘Tell me if recall succeeds or fails’ to get a rundown of who has already opened the message

-5. Click ‘OK’
+5. Click ‘OK’.

 Damage control.